Our God is so good.

 All of this reminded me just how important gratitude is and how easy it is to forget to count our blessings and find the good, especially in our hard moments and seasons.
 I’ve ordered this gratitude journal for my two oldest kids for Christmas and got myself this one.
 I’m hoping it will be a small step we can take toward a new tradition of daily gratitude.

-Click here to check out more lessons we can learn from Daniel Tiger in Part 2 of this series!
+Click here to check out what else we can learn from Daniel Tiger in Part 2 of this series!

 Subscribe today to be notified of new posts via email!